 Middle School Humanities thrives on collaborative, multimedia, inquiry- and project-based learning experiences to bring history, geography, and cultural studies to life.
 Classes include critical analysis of film, music, literature, photographs, paintings, artifacts, primary source materials, and contemporary media.
 The program seeks to develop a respect and understanding of human history and world cultures, while helping students come to their own conclusions about their rights and responsibilities in the 21st century.

-Science goes beyond the textbook with our state-of-the art science lab.
-Hands-on discovery and experimentation encourage students to develop skills in observation, description, and investigation.
+Science goes beyond the textbook in our science lab.
+Hands-on discovery and experimentation encourage students to go in depth into the scientific method and develop skills in observation, description, and investigation.
+Students in the Middle School participate in many meaningful activities to build on their love of science and its real-world applications.
 Two of our three middle school experiential travel programs are developed from the Science curriculum.

 Seventh graders are building their sense of individual identity as they continue to build independence.
 At the Saklan School, we reinforce their growing desire for autonomy by encouraging critical thinking, while providing your child with a caring environment and classroom community..